Adewhales/Dart-flutter-Final-Project/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# count creation and login functionality:
+# Account creation and login functionality:
 1. Allow users to create an email and password during account creation.
 2. Store these credentials securely (e.g., using Firestore or SharedPreferences for simplicity).
 3. Validate the credentials during login